-OMS was introduced by NCA in 2012, after being developed and used in the state of Texas starting in 2009.
+OMS was introduced by NCA in 2012, after being created in Texas in 2009.
 These research-based, standardized surveys have been repeatedly tested to ensure high reliability and validity.
-Nationally, almost 200,000 OMS surveys have been collected by over 635 CAC locations.
+Nationally, over 200,000 OMS surveys have been collected by over 700 CAC locations.